Charlie Don’t Surf – We Interview the Author

 What size games are the rules really suited to?

 We state company size actions, but in truth we’ve had some excellent games where one side or the other has had only about one platoon.
 Equally we’ve played games with two companies of NVA plus armoured support coming up against a company of ARVN in 1972 or later.
 If anyone has played IABSM this is its brother in terms of game size.
 A company per side plus support would be pretty average, but frankly the victory conditions mean that we well handled small force can take on a much bigger enemy and still win.

 Isn’t that a bit larger than most Vietnam games?
 I mean they tend to focus on Platoon size games.

 Maybe they do.
-Platoon size games are great for fighting a patrol action, but if you really want to fight a battle then a company size game really introduces so many different dynamics, and that’s the game I want to be playing.
+Platoon size games are great for fighting a patrol action, but if you really want to fight a battle then a company size game really introduces so many different dynamics.

 What is the rule writing process for you?

 Start small.
 I get my ideas on a piece of paper, put together a deck of cards, shove the figures on the table and then we basically brain storm our way through the first few games.
 This can be literally as basic as turning the first card out of the deck and saying “Right, what does that mean”.
 We have a very vibrant development group on Lard Island and within three or four workshop sessions we’ll have a twenty-five page draft that we can put out to play-testers around the world, while we continue to play our games and develop and expand ideas.
 After that it is just a case of playing game after game and dealing with any issues that arise.